-In Nicaragua, the Ministry of Education (MoE), universities, and the CCPN have a role in setting initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants; however, CCPN indicates that it has limited authority to incorporate the requirements of IES into national requirements and is only legally capable and responsible for establishing requirements for its members.
+In Nicaragua, the Ministry of Education (MoE), universities, and the CCPN have a role in setting initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants; however, CCPN indicates that it has limited authority to incorporate the IES into national requirements and is only legally capable and responsible for its members.

 In order to practice as an auditor, the MoE has recognized the CCPN membership classification and designation of authorized public accountant (CPA) for which the CCPN has established IPD requirements.
-To qualify as a CPA, individuals need to have a university degree in accountancy, five years’ practical experience, to pass an entry competence exam, and receive a registration approval from the MoE.
-The CCPN has also issues another certification of public accountant (PA).
+To qualify as a CPA and be eligible to join CCPN, individuals need to have a university degree in accountancy, two years’ practical experience, to pass an entry competence exam, and subsequently receive a registration approval from the MoE.
+The CCPN also issues another certification of Public Accountant (PA).
 The PA designation only requires a university accounting degree.
-However, the CCPN has established mandatory CPD requirements for all members.
+The CCPN has established mandatory CPD requirements for all members.

-Additionally, the CCPN engages with other professional accountancy organizations in the region (i.e. Mexico, Costa Rica, Panama, and Chile) regarding educational requirements, to learn about their experiences in developing and implementing professional examinations and certifications.
-From these dialogues, in 2018 the CCPN plans to sign cooperation agreements with the Mexican PAO and the Specialized University of the Authorized Public Accountant of Panama to further strengthen the educational programming offered to candidates.
+Additionally, the CCPN engages with other professional accountancy organizations in the region (i.e. Mexico, Costa Rica, Panama, and Chile) regarding educational requirements to learn about their experiences developing and implementing professional examinations and certifications.

 SMO 3: International Standards on Auditing

-The CCPN is responsible for the adoption of auditing standards for its members—which include all auditors in the jurisdiction—and it has adopted the Spanish translations of ISA since 2004, and the Superintendence of Banks and Other Financial Institutions (SIBOIF) is responsible for setting auditing standards for regulated entities, which include listed companies, banks, and insurance companies, and has required the application of currently effective ISA as issued by the IAASB.
+The CCPN is responsible for adopting auditing standards for its members—which includes all auditors in the jurisdiction—and it has adopted ISA since 2004.
+The Superintendence of Banks and Other Financial Institutions (SIBOIF) can also set auditing standards for regulated entities, including listed companies, banks, and insurance companies.
+It has required the application of currently effective ISA as issued by the IAASB.

-The CCPN has established a Standards Committee that is responsible for monitoring new and amended standards issued by the IAASB, and disseminating new information on the standards and international developments in the area through printed materials and its website.
+The CCPN has established a Standards Committee responsible for monitoring new and amended standards issued by the IAASB, and disseminating new information on the standards and international developments in the area.

-To facilitate its members’ implementation of the standards, the CCPN provides training activities and it anticipates offering more than 120 hours of trainings on ISA from 2016–2018, including on the new auditor’s report, not only in Managua but also in different regions of the country through its traveling delegation of trainers.
-In addition, CCPN states that it maintains a dialogue and will host forums with relevant stakeholder representatives, such as the business community, the Superintendence of Banks and Other Financial Institutions (SIBOIF), universities and the Tax Authority, when proposing the official recognition of CCPN’s role as technical body responsible for setting auditing standards for all mandatory audits.
+To facilitate its members’ implementation of the standards, the CCPN provides training workshops on ISA across the country.
+In addition, CCPN states that it maintains a dialogue and will host forums with relevant stakeholder representatives, such as the business community, the Superintendence of Banks and Other Financial Institutions (SIBOIF), universities, and the Tax Authority.

 SMO 4: Code of Ethics for Professional Accountants